status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 ### What exactly is a validator?

-A validator is an entity that participates in the consensus of the Ethereum protocol.
+A validator is an entity that participates in the consensus of the Ethereum protocol, and has staked 32 ETH to do so.

 Or in plain english, a human running a computer process.
 This process proposes and vouches for new blocks to be added to the blockchain.